 This initiative lead to a breakthrough understanding on how organizational culture, leadership identity and well-being affects decision-making and organizational performance.

-During this time, LCP Global’s research into developing leaders has focused on creating the methodology and content of the Leadership Capacity Program™ to achieve significant outcomes in less than 90 days.
+During this time, LCP Global’s research into developing leaders has focused on creating the methodology and content of its enterprise leadership solutions to achieve significant outcomes in less than 90 days.

 More than 1,000 senior leaders and executives from twelve countries have helped to make this a success.